echaozh/harp-blog/public/posts/python-dbtxn.md

-The [python-dbtxn](https://github.com/echaozh/python-dbtxn) is a library I wrote to ease db accessing from Python programs.
-Directly calling Python DBI leaves a lot of boilerplate code all over the place, and boilerplate code is bad.
-I googled, and there are no dbtxn like libraries, so I wrote my own.

 There are 2 sources of boilerplate code:

 1. cursor.execute() and cursor.fetchall()/cursor.rowcount/cursor.lastrowid have to be separately called to execute a SQL and then acquire the results/information of the execution;